Echo Fox: Fighting games

 Echo Fox entered the fighting game community on April 29, 2016, by signing Street Fighter V player Julio Fuentes.
 A month later, they would sign Super Smash Bros. pro Jason "Mew2King" Zimmerman.

 In 2017, Echo Fox would make one of the biggest signings in esports history by signing seven FGC players all at once, three of which previously represented Evil Geniuses.
 The players were Street Fighter players Justin Wong, Yusuke Momochi, Hajime "Tokido" Taniguchi, and Yuko "ChocoBlanka" Momochi, Mortal Kombat players Dominique "SonicFox" McLean and Brad "Scar" Vaughn, and Super Smash Bros. player Leonardo "MKLeo" Lopez Perez.
 At the same time, Echo Fox signed former Evil Geniuses manager Antonio "CoolGrayAJ" Javier as the team's new manager.

 Echo Fox would continue growing their team with the signing of Korean and French Tekken pros Saint, JDCR and VorttexX-Shadow, bringing their roster up to thirteen players.

 Call of Duty

 On May 13, 2016, Echo Fox added a Call of Duty team with a roster of Jeremy "Neslo" Olsen, Jordan "Proof" Cannon, Jonathan "SinfuL" Baez, and Josh "Cyborg" Kimpson.
 In November, all players except Neslo were dropped and replaced by Anthony "Methodz" Zinni, Teegan "TcM" McCarthy, and Tanner "Mosh" Clark.

+Legacy

+The legacy of Echo Fox encompasses a duality as being both a transformative entity for esports as well as a cautionary tale.

+Echo Fox contributed to normalizing esports competitors in similarity to traditional athletes by investing in esports team infrastructure and establishing new industry standards for team members' housing, nutritional programs, and psychological support.

+Echo Fox also had a substantial impact on the fighting game community by signing larger rosters of prominent competitors that spanned multiple game titles and providing salaried compensation and travel support between tournaments.
+These contributions changed the economic expectations and professional support within the genre and as consequence helped establish an expectation of standards that prompted other competing esport organizations to increase investments in their own teams.

+Despite these contributions to esports players and the fighting game community, the rapid fall of Echo Fox is frequently analyzed as a cautionary business case regarding corporate governance in the field of esports.
+The organization's dissolution highlights financial and structural risks associated with its numerous activities regarding the rapid integration of venture capital, misaligned partnership objectives, as well as internal disputes.
+The culmination of the forced sale of their League of Legends Championship Series slot, and the dissolution that followed underscored the vulnerability of esports organizations to internal failures regardless of their public brand popularity or competitive success.